Home

 Types of Property

 Tangible personal property refers to physical and movable possessions owned by individuals.
-Examples of personal property include clothing, furniture, electronics, and vehicles.3 Intangible property, on the other hand, covers valuable assets that you can’t see or touch, such as bonds, franchises, and stocks.4
+Examples of personal property include clothing, furniture, electronics, and vehicles.2 Intangible property, on the other hand, covers valuable assets that you can’t see or touch, such as bonds, franchises, and stocks.3

 Finally, intellectual property refers to creative ideas and inventions.
-This category includes artwork, characters, logos, music, slogans, patents, and other creations of the human mind.5
+This category includes artwork, characters, logos, music, slogans, patents, and other creations of the human mind.4

 Ownership and Possession

 People often use ownership and possession interchangeably, but they are distinct concepts.
-Ownership is a legal concept that grants individuals a bundle of property rights.
-By contrast, possession refers to control over property and the intention to exercise it.6
+Ownership is a legal concept that grants individuals the bundle of property rights we discussed above.
+By contrast, possession refers to control over property and the right to use or occupy it.5

 Individuals may own property without possessing it or vice versa.
 For instance, a renter takes temporary possession of an apartment, but the landlord remains the legal owner.